KashanRauf/twitter-clone/README.md

 (I hope this goes without saying but this is a personal project to learn and consolidate technical skills.)

 ## Planned features (may change)
-- Users can have a unique handle and a non-unique, optional display name
 - Users can change their display name, handle, and some other info
 - Users can follow and block(+mute) other users
 - Users can write text posts (tweets) with gifs but no photos/videos (subject to change)